andrewt3000/web_development/README.md

 ### Future: Serverless functions
 Pros:
-- simple scalability
+- simple horizontal scalability
 - paying only for what you use

 Cons:
 - propreitary routing apis
 - lack of control of the environment.
 (For instance, in the past I had an issue with aws lambda because it only supporting an older version of node)

-The stateless nature of serverless functions is what makes them easily scalable, but it requires special consideration to handle any shared state such as database connection pooling.
+- depending on the implementation you may have no way to maintain any shared state such as database connection pooling.

 | MS Azure | Amazon AWS | Vercel |
 |---|---|----|
 |[Azure functions](https://azure.microsoft.com/en-us/services/functions/) | [Lambda functions](https://aws.amazon.com/lambda/) | [Serverless functions](https://vercel.com/docs/v2/serverless-functions/introduction) |
 | http triggers and binding |  [API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/welcome.html) / [Lambda authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html) | |

 An early problem for adoption of serverless was running the environment locally for development.
+Most providers have a local dev enfironment  now.
 Azure function development is now [integrated into VS Code](https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp) through a plugin.

 Alternative: serverless containers such as kubernetes. [comparison of serverless containers and functions](https://www.simplethread.com/serverless-im-a-big-kid-now/)